mamachanko/cfpush/README.md

 ```bash
 ./run.sh
 ```

-The tutorial will walk and talk you through the deployment of a simple chat application to Cloud Foundry while exploring cloud-native apps.

 You're feedback is very welcome.
 Feel free to raise an issue if anything should be unclear or you run into any problems.